-- 14.7 CoC certificate holders may use ecosystem services claims for promoting eligible products as indicated in Clauses 12.2 and 12.3 only when all FSC certified content carries FSC ecosystem services claims. - 14.8 Only ecosystem services for which impacts have been verified for all material sources may be claimed.
+- 14.7 CoC certificate holders may use ecosystem services claims for promoting eligible products only when all FSC-certified content carries FSC ecosystem services claims. - 14.8 Only ecosystem services for which impacts have been verified for all material sources may be claimed.